BDC Hamburger Icon

 3. Claim majority.

-Without an agreement or a violation of it, you’ll need at least a 75 percent majority to remove a shareholder, and said shareholder must have less than a 25 percent majority.
-The removal is accomplished through votes, and the shareholder is then compensated upon elimination, according to Masterson.
+Without an agreement or a violation of it, you’ll need at least a 75 percent majority to remove a shareholder.
+Plus, said shareholder must have less than a 25 percent majority.
+Removing the shareholder is done through a voting process, and then the shareholder is compensated accordingly upon termination.

-While claiming the majority might work in some cases, it won’t work against majority shareholders who have already acquired more than 50 percent majority alone, or even majority shareholders with more than 25 percent majority.
+Claiming the majority might work in some cases.
+But, it won’t work against majority shareholders who have already acquired more than 50 percent majority alone — or even majority shareholders with more than 25 percent majority.

 4. Negotiate.

-If all else fails and you find yourself with no legal reason to remove the individual, you should sit down and negotiate with them, discussing a fair value for their shares.
+If all else fails and you find yourself with no legal reason to remove the individual, you should sit down and negotiate with them.
+Make sure to discuss a fair value for their shares.

 “Although the shareholder may not be able to keep his shares, he almost certainly can dispute the value of what will be paid for the shares and whether his removal occurred for an improper purpose,” said Jaskiewicz.

-“If during negotiations you succeed in ousting a shareholder, you must ensure that no shares remain unallocated,” said Anthi Pesmazoglou, legal consultant at Gerrish Legal.
+“If during negotiations you succeed in ousting a shareholder, you must ensure that no shares remain unallocated,” said Anthi Pesmazoglou, operations manager at L-Stone Capital.
 “All shares will have to be either gifted or transferred to another shareholder by using a stock transfer form.”

 5. Create a noncompete agreement.